 In 2007, a shortage of hotel rooms in San Francisco inspired two roommates to create a webpage offering visitors to stay on air mattresses in their flat.
-Just 10 years on, Airbnb now operates in over 65,000 cities across almost 200 countries, and has found more than 200 million guests a bed to stay in.
+Just 10 years on, Airbnb now operates in more than 65,000 cities across almost 200 countries, and has found more than 200 million guests a bed to stay in.

 The flourishing peer-to-peer (P2P) sector is on the verge of profoundly disrupting the way the economy functions.
 Yet, for all its benefits, its dramatic expansion has left governments grappling with a fresh problem: how to craft tax rules that will enable them to squeeze revenue from this new brand of business.